To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Costume or not, make sure pets are wearing current pet ID tags.
 If your dog were to get spooked and escape from home, they’ll be easily identified if they run out the door.
 (Luckily with so many people on the street he or she won’t get too far either!)
 Check out our review on best-personalized dog tags.

 Doorbells, scary costumes, screaming kids, and loud noises are inevitable, but try to minimize the spooky sounds as much as possible so as not to terrify your dog more than necessary.
 If need be, use a sound machine or turn on the TV to drown out some of the background noise.

-KC Theisen, director of pet care issues for The Humane Society recommends having a safe haven in a room where they can feel safe, comfortable and relaxed and tucked away from any hazards.
+The Humane Society recommends having a safe haven in a room where they can feel safe, comfortable and relaxed, and tucked away from any hazards.

-Pets often want to taste candy but sugary snacks is very harmful for your pet.
+Pets often want to taste candy but sugary snacks are very harmful to your pet.
 In fact, chocolate can be toxic while other sweets can cause digestive problems.
 Stock up on extra dog treats with you so you can give them their own goodies.

 If your dog does ingest something foreign, keep your eyes open for signs of distress.
 These signs include:

 - Not able to get comfortable when resting

 - Refusing food